on this page

 To check if you need to lodge a return, there’s help available.

 If you need to lodge a tax return, it’s important you don’t lodge your tax return too early.
-If you lodge before your payment information is pre-filled in myTax, you may have to amend your tax return later.
+If you lodge before your payment information is pre-filled in myTax, you may have to amend your tax return later if you make a mistake.

 How to tell us about non-lodgement

-You need to tell us if you or your partner don’t need to lodge a tax return.
-If you have a Centrelink online account that’s linked to myGov, you can sign in to do this and confirm your income for 2021-22.
+You need to tell us if you or your partner, if you have one, don’t need to lodge a tax return and confirm any income you got.
+If you have a Centrelink online account that’s linked to myGov, you can sign in to do this and confirm your income for the financial year.

-We have 2 online guides that show you how to advise non-lodgement of tax return.
+We have 2 online guides that show you how to advise non-lodgement of a tax return and confirm income.
 You can choose one of the following:

 - Advise non-lodgement of tax return using your Centrelink online account through myGov